 Like other countries in Europe, England’s high tourist season, and most expensive time, is the summer (late June to August).
 Brits normally take their vacations in July and August, so the resorts are crowded during these months.
 London is pricier to visit than other cities in England, so consider traveling the countryside for less expensive travel.
 Crowds are not as heavy in England in the mid-season April to May and September to October, and prices in these months are lower than the summer season but considered best in September and October.
 The least expensive time to go to England would be November to March.
 For overall best weather and prices, try booking well in advance for September and October.

-After meeting my mate from New Zealand, I’ve popped over to London to visit her while she had a work visa (lucky Kiwis!).
-While there I was fortunate enough to see Richie Havens for the first time when he played at the Jazz Café – that was nice!
-London has much history and I love to visit there (now if I can just find my pictures – for the life of me I don’t know where they are).
-Next on my list of trips for 2020 are to revisit London but also see more of the countryside: Kent, Cornwall, Devon, and Somerset counties, then northward to Yorkshire before heading into Scotland.
-Wales would be a bonus!
-England has some good music festivals happening, like the Glastonbury Festival and Isle of Wight Festival.
-Perhaps I’ll add one of these to my list for next year.
-Stay tuned!
+After meeting my mate from New Zealand, I’ve popped over to London to visit her while she had a work visa (lucky Kiwi’s).
+While there I was fortunate enough to see Richie Havens for the first time when he played at the Jazz Café – that was nice.
+London has much history and I’d love to revisit.
+On my list, besides a revisit to London are Bath (I’m a huge Jane Austen fan), Kent, Cornwall, Devon, and Somerset , then northward to the Lake District and Yorkshire before heading into Scotland.
+Wales is also on the list.
+Ok, let’s be honest – I would love to just get lost in the U.K. Wouldn’t you?
+England also has some good music festivals happening, like the Glastonbury Festival and Isle of Wight Festival.
+Perhaps I’ll add one of these to my list.
+Stay tuned.